Understanding the Overlap Between Trauma and ADHD

 - Journey Towards Wellness Psychotherapy

-- 3 min read
+- 4 min read

-In adults, the story is a little different.
+In adults, the story is a bit different.
 Emerging research shows high comorbidity between ADHD and trauma-related disorders, especially PTSD.
 Some studies report that 28–36% of adults with one condition also meet criteria for the other.

 Why There’s No Single “Misdiagnosis Percentage”